helgridly/finstuff/_posts/2021-02-19-when-things-get-weird.md

 **TODO: fix the below link**

-You should understand everything in [this post](understanding-NOPE) (what, you think I'm above shilling my own work?), plus:
+You should understand everything in [this post](understanding-NOPE), plus:

 - A strong understanding of these options greeks: delta, theta, vega

+As before, all this information is widely available on the internet.

 ---